 The briefing packets will have critical phone numbers for the Building Official, law enforcement, fire, hazardous materials response, utilities, and animal control.
-(If anyone's phone number should be on the placards, it would be the Building Official's office number.)
+(If anyone's phone number should be on the placards, it would be the building department's office number.)
 The SAP coordinator's desk and cell phone numbers will also be in the packet, if the coordinator is someone different from the Building Official.
 The briefing packet will also contain any necessary travel expense claim forms, and a map of the area.

-The SAP refresher video is a DVD that can be shown on a flat screen TV, by means of an LCD projector, or on a computer screen, if necessary.
+The SAP refresher video can be shown on a flat screen TV, by means of an LCD projector, or on a computer screen, if necessary.
 It serves to remind the SAP evaluators of their responsibilities in the field, and also of what they should be careful to avoid.
-SAP coordinators are issued these at the time of their training.
-They are available from Cal OES upon request.
+The SAP refresher video is available from Cal OES upon request.